underlay/tasl.io/content/docs/literals.md

 }
 ```

 As a general rule, try use the most specific XSD datatype available.
-If you _know_ that all of your ages will be zero or positive, you should feel free to say so:
+If you _know_ that all of your ages will be greater than or equal to zero, you should feel free to say so:

 ```tasl
 namespace ex http://example.com/